lofcz/lofcz/README.md

 Generally I use M$ technologies and I love them.
 But everytime I start to like the company too much, they are swift to slap me in the face with _This repository is now Archived (flashbacks from ~~Vietnam~~, Silverlight, ASP MVC)_ or _It looks like your Sql Server is outdated, would you like to sell your other kidney and upgrade?_

-Writing compilers by night is an endless source of pleasure for me.
+Writing [interprets / compilers](https://github.com/lofcz/sxscript) by night is an endless source of pleasure for me.
 Sadly, that cannot be said about the end users of them.
 I like to lure them with innocent _Look the syntax is so simple, you can do it_ and then leave them to fight inner demons of the documentation.

 By day I work as a software engineer.
 Now for https://www.scio.cz/.
 _All opinions are my own._